emmanueldeletang/chat-withdataextractfromargus/README.md

 you can ask for : Dottore di Ricerca Responsabile Chirurgia Oculistica Clinica Rugani ? the ask should be based on your documents....

+## Demo script with the flask application
+- Run the application using python.exe app.py .
+- I am not an html expert , so feel free to modidy the jinja template and purpose to me to get better UI